 That’s a high-level distinction between the two.
 Now let’s consider both UX and UI design in more detail.

-UX vs UI: What is UX design?
+What is UX design?

-UX design is all about solving user problems and creating relevant, easy, enjoyable and accessible experiences.
-It’s a vast discipline that encompasses every aspect of a product or service that the user comes into contact with—and considers how all of these aspects fit together to make a user-friendly whole.
+UX design is a vast discipline that encompasses every aspect of a product or service that the user comes into contact with—and considers how all of these aspects fit together to make a user-friendly whole.

 Good UX vs bad UX: An example

 UX design always considers the end users’ needs, with the goal of creating products and services that are easy and enjoyable to encounter.
-The UX design process encompasses understanding the target user through user research, defining the problem that needs to be solved, coming up with ideas for potential solutions, mapping out the layout of the product or service, considering all the possible actions and steps the user might take, running tests to ensure the experience is accessible and intuitive, and continually iterating on the finished product.
+The UX design process includes understanding the target user through user research and defining the problem that needs to be solved.

-UX vs UI: What is UI design?
+What is UI design?

 UI design covers one specific aspect of the overall user experience: the look, feel and behaviour of digital user interfaces.

-The UI design process is also highly user-focused and the goal is always to create interfaces that are easy to use and allow the user to move seamlessly from point A to B. However, unlike UX which is broad and all-encompassing, UI concentrates on the design and layout of digital screens, as well as the individual elements they contain.
+The UI design process is also highly user-focused and the goal is always to create interfaces that are easy to use and that allow the user to move seamlessly from point A to B. However, unlike UX, which is broad and all-encompassing, UI concentrates on the design and layout of digital screens, as well as the individual elements they contain.
 This includes things like buttons, swipe and scroll motions, menus, typography, imagery, colours, animations and the transition from one screen to the next.

-We expand on this definition in our complete introductory guide to UI design
+We expand on this definition in our complete introductory guide to UI design.

 UX vs UI design: The main differences between the two